 Named Senior Mental Health Lead: Ms Caroline Jones

-Children's Mental Health Week (7th-13th February 2022) saw our children celebrate with a 'Dress to Express' day.
-Our week included lots of fantastic activities to raise the profile of taking care of our mental health.
+Children's Mental Health Week (6th-12th February 2023) saw our children celebrate with a 'Dress to Express' day.
+Our week included lots of fantastic activities to raise the profile of taking care of our mental health, with a focus on 'connection.'
 The week culminated with a fund-raising day where the children could come dressed however and as whoever they wanted to!
-This money raised was allocated to the ongoing development of our Rainbow Room which focuses on nurture for our children.
+The money raised will be allocated to a well-being day for all children to participate in later in the school year.
+A BIG thank you to all donations and for making 'Dress to Express' such a success!

 ' Mental health is a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his own community.'